Sleep disorders in the elderly

 Toggle: English / Spanish

-Sleep disorders in the elderly involve any disrupted sleep pattern, such as problems falling or staying asleep, too much sleep, or abnormal behaviors with sleep.
+Sleep disorders in the elderly involve any disrupted sleep pattern.
+This can include problems falling or staying asleep, too much sleep, or abnormal behaviors with sleep.

-A healthy 70 year old may wake up four times during the night without it being due to disease.
+A healthy 70-year-old may wake up several times during the night without it being due to disease.

 Some causes or contributors to sleep disturbances in older adults include: